By Ilyse Wolens Schuman and Michael J. Lotito

 Specifically, this bill – which is an extremely scaled-back version of the Paycheck Fairness Act – would expressly prohibit retaliation against an employee who “has inquired about, discussed, or disclosed the wages of the employee or another employee.”

 Politico also reports that the President will issue a memorandum directing the U.S. Department of Labor to draft regulations requiring federal contractors to comply with new compensation and sex-related reporting requirements.

 For years, the Labor Department’s Office of Federal Contract Compliance Programs (OFCCP) has been developing a new compensation data collection tool that would identify contractors likely to engage in sex- and race-based compensation discrimination, although the issuance date of this tool has been continually pushed back.
 A Presidential directive requiring new compensation reporting requirements could expedite its unveiling.

 Both anticipated Executive actions would also occur when the Senate is slated to vote on the revived Paycheck Fairness Act.

 Among other changes, this legislation would expand damages available under the Equal Pay Act (EPA) to include potentially unlimited compensatory and punitive awards for wage discrimination, weaken an employer’s ability to raise the “factor other than sex” affirmative defense in a wage discrimination case, make it unlawful for an employer to prevent employees from discussing or comparing salaries, and facilitate equal pay-based class action lawsuits.

 Article Continues Below

-This was originally published on Littler Mendelson’s D.C.
-Employment Law Update blog. © 2013 Littler Mendelson.
+This was originally published on Littler Mendelson’s Workplace Policy Update blog. © 2014 Littler Mendelson.
 All Rights Reserved.
 Littler®, Employment & Labor Law Solutions Worldwide® and ASAP® are registered trademarks of Littler Mendelson, P.C.